 The SPSO (the next stage after stage 2 if the complainer is not satisfied) has not dealt with any complaints in relation to our work.

 As an organisation we record any expression of dissatisfaction (complaint) with our service or of others that are performing a service in our behalf.

 Your opinion and experience really matter and we would encourage you to get in contact and talk to us about what you would like changed.

-At our AGM in September 2012 we received a couple of complaints about derelict land in the community.
+At our AGM we received a couple of complaints about derelict land in the community.
 Unfortunately, the land was in the ownership of Glasgow City Council.
 We liaised however with the Council and received funding to tidy up the area.
 We have not stopped at that though.
-In a residents survey in November 2012, tenants commented they would value additional play facilities.
-Accordingly, we have applied for and received Big Lottery funding to develop a feasibility study into establishing a local training/employment programme that would provide community facilities on the same derelict land.
+In a residents survey, tenants commented they would value additional play facilities.
+Accordingly we developed a feasibility study into establishing a local training/employment programme that would provide community facilities on the same derelict land.
 During 2018/19 we anticipate that our partner Easthall Residents Assocation (ERA) will purchase these sites with staff support from the Co-operative to turn the fesaibility study into a reality.

 We are also going to appoint a member of staff whose sole purpose will be to support residents get employment and they will link with the new project once the land is purchased.